mukundbhudia/covid-service-rs/README.md

 ## Development

 * Within the repo directory run `cargo run`.
 * To make a production build, within the repo directory run `cargo build --release`.

-* To run the release build, within the project directory run `target/release/covid-service-rs`
+* To run the release build, within the project directory run `target/release/covid-service-rs`.

-## Usage
+## Advanced builds

-Once a production release has been built (see Development), within the repo directory run `cargo run` (with arguments just like in the Development section).
+* Run `rustc --print target-list` to see a list of targets you can build for.
+* You can run `rustup target add <my-target>` to add the specific target to your rustup toolchain.
+This means you can now compile and build for that target.
+* Then running `cargo b --release --target=<my-target>` would create the build for that environment.

 ### Resources
 * To [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) for the hard work providing and collating the data.